-A limited selection of essential shops and restaurants are open including World Duty Free, WHSmith, Claire's, JD Sports, Brunel Bar & Kitchen and Starbucks.
+A selection of essential shops and restaurants are open including World Duty Free, WHSmith, Claire's, Superdrug, Traveller, JD Sports, The Bookshop, Frankie & Benny's, Brunel Bar & Kitchen, Upper Crust and Starbucks.
 As customer numbers increase more shops and restaurants will begin to open.
 Visit our Shop and Eat section to find out which units are open and when.

 ATM’s are available before and after security but Moneycorp remains closed.

 Our on-site Hampton by Hilton Hotel is open for takeaway tea/coffee, sandwiches and snacks throughout the day and night.